Kunalkharga/Inventory-Management-System/README.md

 ---

+## About This Project

+This project is based on the original Inventory Management System created by Siamon Hasan and licensed under the MIT License.

+I have used it as a base for my college project and made modifications.

+Original License is included as per MIT terms.

+---

 ⭐️ *If you find this project useful or inspiring, feel free to give it a star and fork it for your own use!*